DylanRitchings/book-reviewer/README.md

 A response to the risk is then formulated.
 The response will either remove the risk completely, reduce its serverity or explain what was done to attempt to reduce the serverity.

 ## Testing Analysis
+Type of tests, tools, why used these test and present data of test

+## Describe workflow?

+## Integration test specification, records and details of any failures

 [Risk assessment table](https://docs.google.com/spreadsheets/d/1gf561jse1gIF4EhFd0s3GI9c2I2v-i698AgeN7aMWQ4/edit?usp=sharing)
 ## Links